 Patrick Lammerding, Deputy Executive Director, Hollywood Burbank Airport

 Early design workshops helped inform our team before we started the project.
-Issues to consider included maintaining ease of accessibility and use, something the current airport was known for.
-Another factor was the desire to keep the airport’s southern Californian character by celebrating the local climate and culture.
-Minimizing energy and water demands and adopting health and wellbeing strategies were both considered important.
-Most importantly, BuroHappold was able to design an airport that met both current needs and could be adapted for future change in passenger numbers.
+Potential opportunities we explored include maintaining the ease of accessibility and use that the current airport is known for; keeping the Southern California character and celebrating the local climate and culture; minimizing energy and water demands; health and wellbeing strategies; and providing a flexible structure that meets current needs and can be adapted for future change.

 Services and approach